-Use of local agents for providing copies.
+• Requests received shortly before the end of regular business hours that require an extensive amount of copying, or copies.
 A 501(c)(3) organization may use a local agent to handle in-person requests for document copies.
 If a 501(c)(3) organization uses a local agent, it must immediately provide the local agent's name, address, and telephone number to the requester.